Cleric fears worse bloodshed in Iraq as U.S.-Iran conflict persists

 Trump said on Thursday Soleimani was killed because he had planned to blow up a U.S. embassy.

-"Soleimani was actively planning new attacks and he was looking very seriously at our embassies and not just the embassy in Baghdad, but we stopped him and we stopped him quickly and we stopped him cold," Trump told a campaign rally in Ohio.
+"Soleimani was actively planning new attacks and he was looking very seriously at our embassies and not just the embassy in Baghdad, but we stopped him and we stopped him quickly and we stopped him cold," Trump, who is seeking re-election this year, told a rally in Ohio.

-So far, the United States has provided only vague descriptions of the intelligence that drove its decision to kill Soleimani, which critics have called a reckless and inflammatory action.
+Trump offered no hard evidence of what drove the decision to kill Soleimani, which critics have called a reckless action.

 Soleimani carved out a sphere of Iranian influence running through Syria, Lebanon, Iraq and Yemen, challenging regional rival Saudi Arabia as well as the United States and Israel.

-Complicating the fraught situation, Canada's Prime Minister Justin Trudeau and U.S. officials said they believed a Ukrainian passenger plane that crashed in Iran on Wednesday killing all 176 people on board was brought down by Iranian air defences by mistake hours after Iran launched its missile attacks.
+Complicating the fraught situation, Canada's Prime Minister Justin Trudeau and U.S. officials said they believed a Ukrainian passenger plane that crashed in Iran on Wednesday killing all 176 people on board was brought down by Iranian forces by mistake hours after the missile attacks.
 Iran denies it downed the plane.

-Trump said on Thursday it was time for them to replace the 2015 pact with a new deal.
-But Iran's U.N. ambassador replied that Tehran could not trust any idea of dialogue when faced with the "economic terrorism" of sanctions.

-Analysts say that in an election year, Trump would want to avoid getting into a drawn-out conflict.
-In turn, Iran will try to avert direct war with superior U.S. forces but can call on proxy militias across the region.

-In Brussels, EU foreign ministers joined by NATO Secretary-General Jens Stoltenberg, were meeting on Friday to find ways to push the United States and Iran away from open conflict.
+In Brussels, EU foreign ministers and NATO Secretary-General Jens Stoltenberg were meeting on Friday to find ways to push the United States and Iran away from open conflict.

-"Iran's desire to prevent the crisis from escalating has bought us some time, it has the effect of cooling this down just a little," a senior EU diplomat told Reuters.

 (Reporting by Ahmed Aboulenein, John Davison and Ahmed Rasheed in Baghdad, Babak Dehghanpisheh and Parisa Hafezi in Dubai; Writing by Edmund Blair; Editing by Angus MacSwan)